 Why Donate to PAI?

-PAI works with more than 83 partners in over 26 countries in sub-Saharan Africa, Asia and Latin America and the Caribbean to support their sexual and reproductive health and rights advocacy efforts.
+PAI works with 96 partners in 33 countries in sub-Saharan Africa, Asia and Latin America and the Caribbean to support their sexual and reproductive health and rights advocacy efforts.
 When you donate to PAI in the CFC or CCC, you are ensuring that women, girls and other vulnerable groups receive the sexual and reproductive health care they rightly deserve.

 As an independent organization that does not accept government funding, PAI depends on your support to sustain our grants and strategic guidance to local civil society organizations.
 Please consider donating to PAI in the CFC or CCC to bolster our work with these partners in advocating for accessible, quality health care for all.